UA120: Variants

 The overall design of each variant was very similar, the main difference being the number of segments used.
 This is indicated by the number at the end of each designation.

 UA1205

-UA1205 was used as a strap-on booster on the Titan IIIC, Titan IIID, and Titan IIIE rockets, and was proposed for use on several derivatives of the Saturn rocket family.
+UA1205 was flown between 1982 and 1992, and used as a strap-on booster on the Titan IIIC, Titan 23C, Titan IIID, and Titan IIIE rockets, besides being proposed for use on several derivatives of the Saturn rocket family, like the Saturn IB-D and MLV-V-4.

 UA1206

-The UA1206 was used as a strap-on booster on Titan 34D and Commercial Titan III.
+The UA1206 was flown between 1982 and 1992, and used as a strap-on booster on Titan 34D and Commercial Titan III.